truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 A snapshot works in a similar way, but the output is different.
 Instead of seeing logs output, you can directly inspect the stacktrace, and the current state of the object in the scope (`this`, parameters, variables...).
 [To have a step by step snapshot creation, follow this link](https://cloud.google.com/debugger/docs/using/snapshots).

-In this example, I created a snaphshot before calling the `todoRepository`.
+In this example, I created a snapshot before calling the `todoRepository`.
 Here is the result:

 ![Snapshots example in Debugger service](/articles/developer-tool-cloud-run/debugger-snapshots-example.png)